 Another fast protocol is IKEv2.
 This protocol was designed specifically for use as a tunneling protocol but has since been used for VPN services when paired with authentication technology, like IPSec.

 This protocol was developed by Microsoft in conjunction with Cisco.
-There are open source versions available for those that are sceptical of Microsoft’s involvement in any VPN technology.
+There are open source versions available for those that are skeptical of Microsoft’s involvement in any VPN technology.

 There is debate as to why this protocol is not used more because most find it a reliable and fast alternative to L2TP and OpenVPN.
 It is, however, not supported by as many platforms which limit its reach.